-

 - communication skills,

-- career exploration,
+- career exploration, and

 - study skills.